Transfer credit policy

 International courses may be awarded transfer credit depending on the review by a University of Redlands approved third-party evaluator who will assess their equivalency to U.S. courses or degree programs.
 An official transcript must be submitted to complete the evaluation process.

-For more information, please see the University Academic Standards section of the catalog. (this will be an anchor)
+For more information, please see the University Academic Standards section of the catalog.

 Credit for Advanced Placement and International Baccalaureate